DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Method

 \subsection{Data Construction: Structured Multi-Cue Reasoning Supervision}

-\textbf{Schema Design.} We use a structured output format: \texttt{[Audio Cues; Visual Cues; Reasoning; Prediction]}.
+\textbf{Schema Design.} We use a structured output format: \texttt{[Video Cues; Audio Cues; Reasoning; Prediction]}.
 The model first identifies deception-related audio and visual cues, then performs cross-modal reasoning based on these cues to derive the final prediction.
 This enforces an evidence-to-conclusion inference flow, where the prediction is derived from explicit behavioral observations through intermediate reasoning steps.

 \textbf{HITL Generation Pipeline.} As shown in Fig.~\ref{fig:Data-Generation}, our pipeline uses multiple specialized assistants.
 The Audio Assistant (Qwen-Omni) extracts audio cues such as prosody and speech patterns.
 The Video Assistant (GPT-4o) extracts visual cues including facial dynamics and body language.
 A Reasoning Assistant (GPT-4o) then synthesizes these cues into a cross-modal judgment.
 Human annotators review the outputs from these three assistants to correct hallucinations or logical inconsistencies.
 An Augmentation Assistant (GPT-4o) then paraphrases the text to increase lexical variation.
 The augmented samples pass through automated filters before a final human review.